sorefoot/clus-devwks-2019/README.md

 ```
 -   The order is TRUNK_TO_CUBE-US, IMP-SIP-Trunk, and ST_UCM_EMEA.
 Your
-    goal is to switch the US and AMEA members.
+    goal is to switch the US and EMEA members.
 We will be utilizing a
     dictionary to reorder the list.
 The deviceSelectionOrder variable
     will swap locations in the list.
 Here's the script:
 ```python